araobp/bicycle/README.md

 ## Use case: bicycle

 I develop in-bicycle network using the output from [sensor-network](https://github.com/araobp/sensor-network).
+It is like a cheap version of [CANopen](https://www.can-cia.org/canopen/) :-)

 ### Technical requirements